luigifreda/pyslam/docs/system_overview.md

 The last diagram illustrates the architecture of the *Depth Estimator* module.
 A central `depth_estimator_factory` creates instances of various depth estimation backends based on the selected `depth_estimator_type`, including both traditional and learning-based methods such as `DEPTH_SGBM`, `DEPTH_RAFT_STEREO`, `DEPTH_ANYTHING_V2`, `DEPTH_MAST3R`, and `DEPTH_MVDUST3R`.

-Each estimator type instantiates a corresponding implementation (e.g., `DepthEstimatorSgbm`, `DepthEstimatorCrestereo`, etc.), all inheriting from a common `DepthEstimator` interface.
+Each estimator type instantiates a corresponding implementation (e.g., `DepthEstimatorSgbm`, `DepthEstimatorCrestereoMegengine`, etc.), all inheriting from a common `DepthEstimator` interface.
 This base class encapsulates shared dependencies such as the `camera`, `device`, and `model` components, allowing for modular integration of heterogeneous depth estimation techniques across stereo, monocular, and multi-view pipelines.

 The section [Supported depth prediction models](../README.md#supported-depth-prediction-models) provides a list of supported depth estimation/prediction models.